VOIP and Remote Operating Applications and Ham Radio

 Hamlib - The Ham Radio Control Libraries, Hamlib for short, is an independent development effort to provide a consistent interface for programmers wanting to incorporate radio control in their programs.
 Hamlib is not a complete user application, rather, it is a software layer intended to make controlling various radios and other shack hardware much easier.
 Hamlib will allow authors of such software as logging programs, digital communications programs, or those wanting to develop the ultimate radio control software to concentrate on the user interface and the basic function of the program rather than radio control.

-IRLP & Other VOIP Overview:
+IRLP & Other VOIP Overview/Background:

 While IRLP holds promise, a large part of the hold up on outside and additional developments for IRLP seems to be related to the fact that parts of the IRLP system (the binaries that talk to his hardware board) are not open source.
 This to me doesn't seem to be in the true spirit of amateur radio.
 I also read rumors (July 06) that the IRLP system designer (David Cameron, VE3LTD) had developed a similar system to IRLP that is being used commercially, and this to may be part of his proprietary design reasoning.
 Another reason the board design is unpublished is that the board is the IRLP designers only source of funding to keep things alive.
 Also to cut down on the number of questions/problems from the non-technical savvy.
 While neither of these are bad, it still doesn't let technical savvy people do much more than talk over the network.
 I & others could be developing and contributing ideas though experimentation.